IKO ROOFING SHINGLES

-On July 19, 2012, the Ontario Court certified a national class on behalf of all persons that own or have owned, lease or have leased, and all those who have or may pursue claims through or in the name or right of those who own or have owned, lease or have leased buildings in Canada that contain or have ever contained IKO organic shingles.
+On July 19, 2012, the action was certified as a class proceeding by the Ontario Superior Court of Justice.
+On June 5, 2013, the Ontario Divisional Court denied leave to appeal the certification order.
+The court certified a national class on behalf of all persons that own or have owned, lease or have leased, and all those who have or may pursue claims through or in the name or right of those who own or have owned, lease or have leased buildings in Canada that contain or have ever contained IKO organic shingles.
 This means that the claims of all class members will be determined in a single proceeding.

 The litigation is now in the discovery stage.
 The parties are preparing for documentary discovery, which involves the parties exchanging their relevant documents.
 It is expected that the defendants will produce a large volume of documents.
 After documentary discovery is complete, the next step will be oral examinations for discovery (this involves asking each other’s representatives questions about the matters at issue in the litigation).
 Once discoveries are complete (assuming that no settlement has been achieved with IKO), there will be a trial of the common issues.